 Sembcorp Forest of Giants

 Over 600 giant trees — some reaching over 80 metres tall at maturity — make up the Sembcorp Forest of Giants at Telok Blangah Hill Park.
-The arboretum consist of over 55 species and are sponsored by Sembcorp Industries as part of its collective efforts with NParks to enhance biodiversity in urban areas.
-Most of the trees are still at its infancy and will take approximately 50 years to mature and reach its full height
+The arboretum consist of over 55 species and are sponsored by Sembcorp Industries as part of its efforts enhance biodiversity in urban areas.
+Most of the trees are still at its infancy and will take approximately 50 years to mature and reach its full height.

 The 1.3 kilometre, step-free Forest Walk is an elevated walkway that offers an unobstructed view of the secondary forest canopy.
-For those looking to get close to the ground, embark on the Earth Trail, a rugged trail that runs parallel to the Forest Walk.
+For those who are afraid of heights, embark on the Earth Trail, a rugged path that runs parallel to the Forest Walk.

-Hort Park is designated as a one-stop resource hub for everything gardening and plant related.
+The 23-hectre large Hort Park is designated by NParks as a one-stop resource hub for everything gardening and plant related.
 This include research, education, recreation and even dining, all under one big canopy.

 HortLawn & Event Lawn